Timothy Joseph McGhee: Murder of Ronnie Martin

 On October 14, 1997, while on parole, it was alleged that a 24-year-old McGhee committed his first homicide.
 Ronnie Martin (23) was a member of Frog Town, one of TVR's biggest rivals in Atwater Village.
 Martin was shot 28 times and pronounced dead at the scene.
 McGhee was not linked to this homicide until years later.
 After an unrelated charge violated his parole, McGhee was sent back to prison in late 1997.

-McGhee's release from prison
+Parole Violations

-After violating parole in 1997, McGhee was imprisoned for roughly a year and a half.
-In March 1999, he was again released and lived with his grandmother in the San Gabriel Valley, which has a relatively low crime rate compared to the more notorious neighborhoods of Los Angeles.

-But 11 months later, in February 2000, McGhee was again found violating the terms of his parole and returned to prison.
-He finally earned his release in April 2000 after serving roughly five years on the assault that initially carried a four-year sentence.
-Police note that crime in Atwater Village seemed to increase sharply each time McGhee was released from prison.
+McGhee was imprisoned for approximately a year and a half for a 1997 parole violation.
+He was released in 1999, then moving in with his grandmother in the San Gabriel Valley.
+In February 2000, McGhee was found further violating the terms of his parole and was returned sentenced to prison.
+He was released again in April 2000, after serving five years on an assault charge that initially carried a four-year sentence.